NatalieZelenka/ontolopy/docs/contents/contributing.md

 `python3 setup.py sdist`
 `pip3 install -e .`

+## Release
+- Once there is a working version on `main`:
+  - edit the drafted release, filling in the checklist
+  - make sure that you have filled out the changelog
+  - via GitHub, tag the release with the same version number as the number in `ontolopy/version.py`
+  - this will automatically run a GitHub action that distributes the package on pypi and stores a version of the docs that will remain available.

+## Our GitHub Actions
+[//]: # (TODO: fill in other GH actions)
+We use GitHub Actions to automate updating the docs, running tests, and distributing the package:
+- `deploy-site.yml`: deploys docs (latest) when changes are pushed/pulled into `main`.

 ---
 These materials were adapted from the [Bristol RSE team](https://www.bristol.ac.uk/acrc/research-software-engineering/)'s [Metawards Development Guide](https://metawards.org/versions/1.5.1/development.html).